bpetetot/conference-hall-beta/docs/CONTRIBUTING.md

 # Contributing

 Contributions, issues and feature requests are very welcome.
 If you are using this app and fixed a bug or improve it, please consider submitting a PR!

-Also you can ping me at [Twitter](https://twitter.com/bpetetot)
+You can contact other contributors on [Gitter](https://gitter.im/conference-hall) or ping me at [Twitter](https://twitter.com/bpetetot)

+If you want to contribute you must read and accept out [Code of Conduct](/code-of-conduct)

 ## Guidelines